Early influences & history

 Sicily (Italy) 1280 - Mid 1400's.

-The 'Platonic Academy' in Florence, Italy was later established in the mid 1400's – mid 1500's under the patronage of Cosimo de Medici.
-Flavius Mithridates (Guiglemo Raymond Moncado) a Jewish Kabbalist from Sicily who converted to Christianity joined the Academy working under its leaders Pico Della Mirandolla and Marsilio Ficino to translate a Library from Sicily containing Kabbalistic texts by Abulafia and his student Joseph Gikkatilla.
-Mirandolla and Franciscan Friar Francesco Giorgi Venteto (1466-1540) were the two founders of Christian Cabala at this time.
-Another person who helped Ficino establish the Academy was Georgios Gemistos Pletho, a Greek Philosopher and scholar.
-His esoteric teachings and ceremonies were based on Hellenic Greek and Mithraic Solar mysteries.
-It is said that the order established by this group in 1498 was called "The Fratres Lucis".
+The 'Platonic Academy' in Florence, Italy was established in the mid 1400's under the patronage of Cosimo de Medici.
+Flavius Mithridates (Guiglemo Raymond Moncado) a Jewish Kabbalist from Sicily who converted to Christianity joined the Academy working under Pico Della Mirandolla and Marsilio Ficino to translate a Library containing Kabbalistic texts by Abraham Abulafia and his student Joseph Gikkatilla.
+Mirandolla and Franciscan Friar Francesco Giorgi Venteto (1466-1540) and Georgios Gemistos Pletho, a Greek Philosopher and scholar were key people in the Academy.
+It is said that the order established by this group in 1498 was called "The Fratres Lucis" (Brotherood of Light).

 Germany 1510-1930's

-The teachings of Christian Cabala (Kabbalah) from Florence were taken to Germany in the early 1500's by Johannes Reuchlin (1455-1522) who had been a student of Mirandolla and Friar Venteto in Florence.
-Johannes Trithemius (1462-1516) Abbot of the Benedictine Monastery of Spanheim was taught Kabbalah by Reuchlin and was also influenced by the Occultist Frater Basilius Valentinius (Benedictine Prior of the Monastery in Erfurt, Germany).
-Trithemius's students were Paracelcus (Thephrastus von Hohenheim) and Heinrich Cornelius Agrippa (1486-1535).
-Agrippa lectured at the University of Pavia (Italy) on Hermes Trismegistus, Kabbalah, and the works of Reuchlin, Mirandolla, and Ficino, and was taught mysticism by Paolo Ricci (AKA Camillo Renato), another Sicilian Franciscan.
+The teachings of Christian Cabala (Kabbalah) from Florence were taken to Germany in the early 1500's by Johannes Reuchlin (1455-1522) who had been a student of Mirandolla and Friar Venteto.
+Johannes Trithemius (1462-1516), Abbot of the Benedictine Monastery of Spanheim was taught Kabbalah by Reuchlin and was also influenced by occultist Basilius Valentinius (Benedictine Prior of the Monastery in Erfurt), who himself was influenced by the traditions of the Rhineland mystics such as Hildegard of Bingen and Meister Eckhart.
+Trithemius's students were Paracelcus and Heinrich Cornelius Agrippa (1486-1535).
+Agrippa was also spiritually mentored by Friar Paolo Ricci (AKA Camillo Renato), another Sicilian Franciscan.

 French Gnostics, Mouni Sadhu